 In this article, I’m going to show you how to lower your heating bill this winter.
-Some of these ideas will cost you some money upfront.
+Some of these ideas will cost you some money upfront (but save you down the road).
 Others don’t cost much, and a few of them don’t cost a penny!

 How To Lower Your Heating Bill This Winter